IceIce1ce/TSBOW/baselines/README.md

 ## 🔧 Installation

 The experiments are based on [Ultralytics](https://github.com/ultralytics/ultralytics) and [YOLOv12](https://github.com/sunsmarterjie/yolov12).
-Please visit their installation guides for more setup options.
+Please visit their installation guides for more detailed setup options.

-- For YOLOv8, YOLOv11, and RT-DETR models, we use the [Ultralytics](https://github.com/ultralytics/ultralytics) repo.
+1. For YOLOv8, YOLOv11, and RT-DETR models, we use the [Ultralytics](https://github.com/ultralytics/ultralytics) repo.

-- For YOLOv12 model, we use the [YOLOv12](https://github.com/sunsmarterjie/yolov12) repo.
+2. For YOLOv12 model, we use the [YOLOv12](https://github.com/sunsmarterjie/yolov12) repo.

-- For manually labels, we use the [X-AnyLabeling](https://github.com/CVHub520/X-AnyLabeling) tools.
+3. For manually labels, we use the [X-AnyLabeling](https://github.com/CVHub520/X-AnyLabeling) tools.

 <!-- MARK: Training -->